-Late 18th-century house sits on top of a hill surrounded by herbaceous beds and well established shrubs, including rhododendrons and azaleas, overlooking the loch.
+Late 18th-century house sits on top of a hill surrounded by herbaceous beds and well-established shrubs, including rhododendrons and azaleas, overlooking the loch.
 Attractive walks through woods and around the loch.
 It was here that the first steamboat in Britain made its maiden voyage in 1788 and there is a life-size model beside the water to commemorate this.
 Over the past years, there has been much clearing and development work around the loch, which has opened up the views considerably.

-Take A76 north from Dumfries to Thornhill.
+Take the A76 north from Dumfries to Thornhill.
 After seven miles, turn right to Dalswinton.
 Drive through Dalswinton village, past the orange church on the right and follow estate wall on the right.
 Entrance is by either the single lodge or double lodge entrance set in the wall.

 · Kirkmahoe Parish Church of Scotland 60%.

 Sadly we will not be serving teas, but visitors may picnic in the Grounds around the Loch for the 2 days of the Opening.
 Loos are available on request.